shanghuiyang/image-recognizer/README.md

 # image-recognizer
-image-recognizer uses the Baidu API to implement image recognition
+image-recognizer uses the Baidu API to implement image recognition in pure golang.

 ## Usage
 Suppose that you have had the `AppKey` and `SecretKey` from the [Baidu AI Platform](https://ai.baidu.com).
 Replace `your_app_key` and `your_secret_key` with yours in main.go.